Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Introduction

 Various astrophysical observations such as the dynamics of galaxy clusters\,\citep{1933AcHPh...6..110Z}, rotation curves of spiral galaxies\,\citep*{1978ApJ...225L.107R,1980ApJ...238..471R}, and gravitational lensing\,\citep{McLaughlin:1998sb, Lokas:2003ks,Clowe:2006eq,Bradac:2006er}, strongly indicate the existence of dark matter (DM) in the astronomical objects. {A} recent global fit of the Cosmic Microwave Background (CMB), Large Scale Structure (LSS), and Supernovae (SNe) observations\,\citep{Ade:2015xua} reveal that quarter of the total energy of the universe consists of DM.
 One of the most attractive candidates of DM is weakly interacting massive particle (WIMP), which naturally explains the observed dark matter density with its annihilation channels into lighter standard model particles.
 Particularly, the WIMP dark matter with $\lesssim \Order{1}$\,TeV has drawn attention in the context of the physics beyond the standard model such as supersymmetry (see e.g. \citealp*{Jungman:1995df} also \citealp{Murayama:2007ek,Feng:2010gw}).

-Gamma-ray indirect detection experiment, which aims to observe gamma{-}rays induced by the DM annihilation, has a strong sensitivity to this $\Order{1} \unit{TeV}$ WIMP.
-Among various astronomical objects, dwarf spheroidal satellite galaxies (dSphs) associated with the Milky Way are the ideal targets due to its small distance ($\sim 10\--{\text{a few hundred}} \unit{kpc}$ from the solar system) and dense DM environment with low astrophysical {background}.
-However, recent {studies} show that expected signal flux coming from the dSphs is significantly affected by various uncertainties such as the statistical procedure\,\citep{Martinez:2009jh}, {DM distribution} \,\citep{Geringer-Sameth:2014yza, Bonnivard:2015xpq, Hayashi:2016kcy}, stellar distribution\,\citep{Ullio:2016kvy}, unresolved binary stars\,( \citealp*{Mateo:2007xh}; \citealp{Koch:2007ye, Minor:2013bj, Simon:2007dq,Simon:2010ek,McConnachie:2010pn,Koposov:2011zi,Kirby:2013isa,Simon:2015fdw}) and foreground contamination \citep{Bonnivard:2015vua, 2017MNRAS.468.2884I}.
+Gamma-ray indirect detection experiment, which aims to observe gamma-rays induced by the DM annihilation, has a strong sensitivity to this $\Order{1} \unit{TeV}$ WIMP.
+Among various astronomical objects, dwarf spheroidal satellite galaxies (dSphs) associated with the Milky Way are the ideal targets due to its small distance ($\sim 10\--{\text{a few hundred}} \unit{kpc}$ from the solar system) and dense DM environment with low astrophysical background\,{\citep{PhysRevD.86.023528, Lefranc2016}}.
+However, recent studies show that expected signal flux coming from the dSphs is significantly affected by various uncertainties such as the statistical procedure\,\citep{Martinez:2009jh}, DM distribution \,\citep{Geringer-Sameth:2014yza, Bonnivard:2015xpq, Hayashi:2016kcy}, stellar distribution\,\citep{Ullio:2016kvy}, unresolved binary stars\,( \citealp*{Mateo:2007xh}; \citealp{Koch:2007ye, Minor:2013bj, Simon:2007dq,Simon:2010ek,McConnachie:2010pn,Koposov:2011zi,Kirby:2013isa,Simon:2015fdw}) and foreground contamination \citep{Bonnivard:2015vua, 2017MNRAS.468.2884I}.

-Although future deep spectroscopic surveys would {mitigate} most of these systematic uncertainties, the foreground contamination remains problematic because the fraction of the foreground would not be suppressed or even become worse in the future observation.
-In \citet{2017MNRAS.468.2884I} (hereafter \KI), {we} have investigated the effect{s} of the foreground contamination for classical dSphs and found that even for the case of classical dSphs, in which the foreground fraction is less than 5\,\%, the contamination can {lead to} an overestimation of the signal flux by a factor of $\sim 3$.
-In \KI, we resolve this foreground effect by introducing a multi-component fit in which the distribution{s} of the member stars and foregrounds are mixed.
+Although future deep spectroscopic surveys would mitigate most of these systematic uncertainties, the foreground contamination remains problematic because the fraction of the foreground would not be suppressed or even become worse in the future observation. { In \citet{2017MNRAS.468.2884I} (hereafter \KI), we have investigated the effects of the foreground contamination for classical dSphs.
+We found that, when simple color-magnitude, velocity, and surface-gravity cuts are employed to select the member stars, in which case the foreground fraction is less than 5\%, the contamination can lead to an overestimation of the signal flux by a factor of $\sim 3$. } In \KI, we resolve this foreground effect by introducing a multi-component fit in which the distribution{s} of the member stars and foregrounds are mixed.